pyrypiironen/wolt_2024/README.md

 Activate the virtual environment by `source venv/bin/activate`

-If your local machine doesn't run the Application without errors, use command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package are mandatory, there is also packages from some other projects I have done - I am still learning using environments the most efficient way).
+If your local machine doesn't run the Application without errors, use the command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package is mandatory, there is also packages from some other projects I have done - I am still learning to use environments in the most efficient way).
-Also check that your Python version is 3.11.1.s
+Also, check that your Python version is 3.11.1.

 The Application starts running on your local machine by `uvicorn main:app`

 When the application is running you can send a POST request to `http://127.0.0.1:8000/delivery_fee/`

-Check [Payloads and errors handling](#payloads-and-error-handling) for more information about the Request Payload.
+Check [Payloads and error handling](#payloads-and-error-handling) for more information about the Request Payload.

 Press `CTRL + C` to stop running.